LeBoFran6/HangryMonkey/README.md

 HANGRY MONKEY !

-Winning game of the Game Jam ETPA (Toulouse / Rennes / Montpellier) 2022
+Winning project of the ETPA Game Jam (Toulouse / Rennes / Montpellier) 2022

-The jam's theme was : War and Peace.
+The jam theme was : War and Peace.

 Local multiplayer - 1 VS 1